 This story comes from the whispers of a mother’s love….

-To send flowers in memory of Freddie L. Ramsey, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Freddie L. Ramsey, please visit our Heartfelt Sympathies Store.

 “How precious she is, big brown eyes, perfectly shaped round head, and though just a baby she had a smile that could stop a train”.
 Those were our words when we laid eyes on you.
 Your daddy said, “my, my, my Hattie she sho is something”, in return I said, “yes Papa Jones, she sho is”.